midoabdo14/Deep-Inhibitors/README.md

 - Saved as csv file in the data directory

 # Train Model
-- Clone file to your working directory
+- Clone model to your working directory
 ```
 cd Inhbitors
 !python model training.py